erizov/Professor/semester_16/lecture_117_ml_ops_advanced/model_monitoring_advanced/README.md

 By the end of this lecture, students will be able to:

-1. Implement Model Monitoring Advanced from scratch
+1. Implement System Monitoring Advanced from scratch
 2. Analyze time and space complexity using Big O notation
 3. Identify when to employ this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them